Graphic representing this web site

 Marriage

 Charles was married 6 Aug 1792 in Burgh Castle in Norfolk, to Anne Knights, daughter of John Knights.
+There is one reference suggesting that the couple lived in the Market area of Beccles, Suffolk, perhaps opposite the church.
+There is a coin in my possession, known to numismatists as a Conder Token, that shows the church and the bridge over the River Waveney.
 Anne died in Newmarket Street, Beccles, Suffolk 13th Jan 1848, aged 79 and was buried at Henstead.

 Children